swcarpentry/git-novice/_episodes/09-conflict.md

 > > ~~~
 > > warning: Cannot merge binary files: mars.jpg (HEAD vs. 439dc8c08869c342438f6dc4a2b615b05b93c76e)
 > > ~~~
+> > {: .error}
 > >
-> > Git cannot automatically insert conflict markers into an image as it does
+> > Git cannot automatically insert conflict markers into an image as it does for text files.
+So,
-> > for text files.
-So, instead of editing the image file, we must check out
+> > instead of editing the image file, we must check out the version we want to keep.
+Then we can add
-> > the version we want to keep.
-Then we can add and commit this version.
+> > and commit this version.
 > >
-> > On the key line above, Git has conveniently given us commit identifiers
-> > for the two versions of `mars.jpg`.
-Our version is `HEAD`, and Wolfman's
+> > On the key line above, Git has conveniently given us commit identifiers for the two versions of
-> > version is `439dc8c0...`.
-If we want to use our version, we can use
+> > `mars.jpg`.
+Our version is `HEAD`, and Wolfman's version is `439dc8c0...`.
+If we want to use our
-> > `git checkout`:
+> > version, we can use `git checkout`:
 > >
 > > ~~~
 > > $ git checkout HEAD mars.jpg